Japanese PM faces mounting pressure over pandemic response

 Suga is standing by the government’s commitment to host the Summer Games despite a report in The Times last week saying officials in Tokyo had abandoned hope of holding the event this year.

-Opinion polls show the public is strongly against holding the Games amid the pandemic.
+Opinion polls show the public is strongly against staging the Games amid the pandemic.

 Nihon University political science professor Tomoaki Iwai said Suga was “not a great communicator” but his leadership was not currently in doubt.